The story

 From earth to object

-Shadu clay idol making · 120+ years — a tradition kept alive by hand.
+Shadu clay idol making · 120+ years.
+A tradition kept alive by hand.

 - 01